Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 07 Change the AWS cloud region by updating the --region command parameter value and repeat the remediation process for other regions.

 Option 2: Disable the conformity rule check.
-If the configuration of your underused Amazon EC2 instance must remain unchanged (some workload scenarios can result in low resource utilization by design), you should turn off the conformity rule check for the specified Amazon EC2 instance from the Trend Micro Cloud One™ – Conformity console.
+If the configuration of your underused Amazon EC2 instance must remain unchanged (some workload scenarios can result in low resource utilization by design), you should turn off the conformity rule check for the specified Amazon EC2 instance from the Trend Cloud One™ – Conformity console.

 References